shahriarabiddut/demoShop-React-and-NodeJs/README.md

 5. **Access the application:**
 -   Open your browser and navigate to `http://localhost:5173`.

-### Backend (Query-Server)
+### Backend (EquiSports-Server)
-1.* Navigate to the query-server folder:*
+1.* Navigate to the demoShop-server folder:*
--   `cd query-server`
+-   `cd demoShop-server`

 2. **Install the dependencies:**
 -   `npm install`
 3. **Set up environment variables:**
--   Create a .env file in the query-server directory.Add your Credentials Here. simillar to .env.example.
+-   Create a .env file in the demoShop-server directory.Add your Credentials Here. simillar to .env.example.
 4. **Start the backend server:**
 -   `npm run start` or install nodemon globally!
 5. **Verify the server is running:**